ferds003/ferds003.github.io/_posts/2025/2025-05-14-MRFLUMEHELL.md

 _About the Thumbnail:_ This is my solution sheet for determining pressure difference in a manometer example, exiting velocity for pipes, entrance region and fluid closest described in external flow given via reynolds number.

-_Preview:_ All my notes here are purely written which is also heavily advocated by the part-time instructor when taking reading assignments.
-Suprisingly, textbook and discussion did not match to what is being given in exams.
-Granted exam is online and was <u>open-book and resources</u>, so we are tempted to check solutions online. :")
+_Preview:_ This is my personal experience.
+All my notes here are purely written which is also heavily advocated by the part-time instructor when taking reading assignments. exam is online and was <u>open-book and resources</u>, so we are tempted to check solutions online. :")

-__OVERVIEW / RANT__: One of the dilemnas and conundrums of educators and students alike is how to teach/learn the topic at hand given the modern setup which is hybrid, a mix of physical and online classes modalities.
-For me? these hybrid setups...
-I hate it.
+__OVERVIEW / RANT__: One of the ongoing challenges faced by both educators and students is how to effectively teach and learn within the hybrid education setup—a blend of physical and online learning modalities.
+Personally, I find this arrangement... quite frustrating.
 It's just incentivize both parties to be more and more dependent with online tools and it loses the effort of teaching <u>AND</u> studying.
 In a world that information is easily bought and retrieved but with questionable origins and reasoning, I make it a point to make my learnings strictly within the confines of what is being taught by instructor and without the help of others.
-(I choose to learn it the hard way, not sounding cringey pramis).
-I'm inquisitive by nature and it shows in my personality that is why I contest sometimes what is being discussed.
-It sucks that sometimes, the instructor fails to emphatize with someone like me who is willing to learn on his discussions.
-Case and point is this lecture class for my last term for my major degree which is fluid mechanics.
+(I choose to learn it the hard way, not sounding cringey pramis). nfortunately, there are moments when instructors may fail to empathize with students like me—those genuinely eager to engage critically with the lesson.
+A clear example of this was during my Fluid Mechanics lecture class in my final term as a major student, where this tension between curiosity and structure became especially apparent.

 Below first I show what is being discussed via my handwritten notes that I have scanned :))

 <iframe src="https://drive.google.com/file/d/1tgFA0IFEE9pxfh0wBi6rvYjZRfK0RFMF/preview"
         width="100%" height="600px"